chenliu1993/chenliu1993/README.md

 - 📫 How to reach me: cl2037829916@gmail.com
 - ⚡ find more about me: www.cliufreever.com/webblog
 - 😄 Pronouns: Amateur Programmer/Amateur Japanese Learner/Amateur at Everything
-- ⚡ Fun fact: Big fan of lord of rings and Rocky, I will fight past because there is no tomorrow!!
+- ⚡ Fun fact: The last thing you want is to look back on your life and wonder... if only.

 **Languages and Tools:**